 What to do in case you take too much Topamax

 Call your doctor right away if you think you’ve taken too much Topamax.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers, or you can use their online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers, or you can use its online resource.
 But if you have severe symptoms, call 911 (or your local emergency number) immediately or go to the nearest emergency room.

 Below are answers to some common questions about Topamax’s dosage.